gradle/gradle/design-docs/provided-dependencies.md

         compileOnly 'javax.servlet:servlet-api:2.5'
     }

+When using the 'war' plugin, 'compileOnly' behaves similarly to 'providedCompile'.
+Compile only dependencies should not be included in the packaged WAR file.
+Additionally, dependencies added to 'providedCompile' should be included in 'compileOnly' but not 'compile'.

 ### Implementation

 * Introduce a new configuration for each `SourceSet` named 'compileOnly'.
 * The 'compileOnly' configuration should extend from 'compile'.
 The 'runtime' configuration will continue to extend from 'compile'.
 * `SourceSet.compileClasspath` should now become `configurations.compileOnly`.
 * When applying the 'java' plugin, `configurations.testCompileOnly` should extend `configurations.compileOnly`.
+* When applying the 'war' plugin, `configurations.compileOnly` (not `configurations.compile`) should extend `configurations.providedCompile`.
 * Compile only dependencies should be visible to IDEs.
     * For IntelliJ this means mapping to 'provided' scope
     * For Eclipse this means not exporting 'compileOnly' dependencies